pgromano/walker/README.md

 `Walker` computes simulations of Brownian diffusion along an N-dimensional potential, which can easily be modified by setting Gaussian parameters.

-This package is still in development.
+This package is no longer being maintained.